tegarfauzan/tegarfauzan/README.md

 ## Hi there, I'm Tegar! 👋
+- ⭐ like to contribute in the field of technology.
+- ⭐ I'm not smart but I'm willing to learn.

 - 🚀 I'm currently Working as a **Remote Worker UI Engineer** at **PT Angga Membangun Indonesia**.
 - 📖 I'm currently learning **HTML, CSS,Tailwind CSS, JavaScript, MERN Stack and PHP Laravel**.
 - 🦾 I'm hard in **Tailwind CSS**.